 You can learn more about Backendless’ API Service capabilities on our Features page.

 We hope that this provided some clarity about what APIs do as well as the meaning of API as a Service.
-If you’d like to try Backendless as your API management platform, you can begin a free trial of Backendless Cloud here.
+If you’d like to try Backendless as your API management platform, you can start for free with Backendless Cloud here.
 For more advanced users, you can install Backendless Pro on your own machine for a free trial.